-Action 10.1: Invest in (affordable and/or workforce) mixed-use investments, with high-density housing.
+Action 10.1: Invest in affordable and/or workforce mixed-use projects, with high-density housing.

-Support mixed-use projects that include high-density (affordable and/or workforce) housing along commercial corridors.
+Support mixed-use projects that include high-density affordable and/or workforce housing along commercial corridors.

 Action 10.2: PDC business assistance in the form of outreach, financial and technical assistance programs.